josefsj3m/best_in_place/README.md

 - **:param**: If you wish to specific the object explicitly use this option.
 - **:confirm**: If set to true displays a confirmation message when abandoning changes (pressing the escape key).
 - **:skip_blur**: If set to true, blurring the input will not cause changes to be abandoned in textareas.
+- **:mask**: It can be used in input fields type only.
+You can supply a static mask using these definitions:
+    - 9: numeric
+    - a: alphabetical
+    - *: alphanumer
+- **:unmask_to_send**: It accepts :true or :false, defaults to :true.
+If a mask is supplied you can use this options to inform whether the field will be unmasked before to be sent to the server.

 HTML Options: